Horizon-Scanning/scar-documentation/docs/overview/system_overview.en.md

 ## Introduction

-The **SCAR (Supply Chain Anomaly Recognition) System** is a cutting-edge data-driven platform developed jointly by the **National Emergency Authority** and the **Ministry of Innovation, Science and Technology** (Horizon Line Department).
+The **SCAR (Supply Chain Anomaly Radar) System** is a cutting-edge data-driven platform developed jointly by the **National Emergency Authority** and the **Ministry of Innovation, Science and Technology** (Horizon Line Department).
 The system is designed to provide comprehensive monitoring, analysis, and early warning capabilities for global supply chain disruptions affecting commodities critical to Israel's strategic needs.

 ## The Challenge